There are 28 results.

 Participation as Austrian representative in the expert group during the period 2016-2018 in order to achieve knowledge-exchange, establishment of technical reports and recommendations, as well as dissemination of the gained information to Austrian stakeholders.

 Aim of Task 37 is to accelerate development and progress of biogas technology in the member countries.
-During the working period 2019-2021 the focus lies on the ecological and economical implementation of biogas technology in agricultural and industrial processes.
+During the working period 2019-2021 the focus lies on the ecologically and economically sound implementation of biogas technology in agricultural and industrial processes.

 Biogas technology is now widespread in many of the Task's participating countries.
 In addition to general knowledge sharing and highlighting best practice examples, the focus of the work in this triennium lies on the role of biogas in decarbonising industry and agriculture, biogas in the energy system and process optimisation in the area of emissions and process stability.